adobeio/adobeio-documentation/sign/events.md

                <li>pageName: 'DELEGATION'</li>
             </ul>
          </td>
          <td>This event fires when the page from which an agreement can be delegated gets loaded.
-The&nbsp;loading of the page does guarantee that delegation has or will actually occur.</td>
+The loading of the page does guarantee that delegation has or will actually occur.</td>
       </tr>
       <tr>
          <td><strong>'PAGE_LOAD'</strong></td>